 Travel courses are conducted to various parts of the world and are led by one or more faculty members.
 May be repeated to different locations.
-P: cons of instr & prior trip arr & financial deposit.

 ART 302.
 Intermediate Drawing.
 3 Credits.

 Investigation of drawing processes and structures in two-dimensional media; includes drawing the human figure; drawing techniques in black, white, and color media.